Why your daughter keeps getting worms | luna app

 • Irritability or low mood

-Why worms keep coming back
+Why do my daughter’s worms keep coming back after treatment?

-• Reinfection from siblings, classmates, or shared surfaces
+• Reinfection from siblings or other children

-• Hygiene routines slipping during treatment
+• Hygiene routines slipping after treatment

-How worm treatment works
+How does worm treatment work?

 To fully break the cycle, everyone in the household over the age of two is usually treated at the same time, even if they don’t have symptoms.